Intel’s 8K HDR Internet livestreams: The future of OTT sports, entertainment, and gaming broadcasts?

 How it Works

 From content capture to playback, streaming low-latency, high-quality 8K/60FPS/HDR over the public internet requires an incredible amount of processing power, highly efficient video coding, and reliable streaming technologies.
 Intel is uniquely positioned to scale this.
+On the same subject : Epiq Solutions Wins DHS Contract to Develop Converged Public Safety Communications In-Building Coverage Analysis System.
 Many servers on the cloud are Intel Xeon hosted.
 We have the interconnectivity, the 5G technologies, and the Internet interconnect technologies at the edge, including Ethernet, Fiber, and radio access networks and cameras coming into one place.

 The major innovation here is Scalable Xeon based local encoding and delivery over the top.
 How do you get that high quality onto the Internet?
 You have to compress it, you have to encode it, you have to use AI to estimate how those frames should be compressed and encoded.
 You have to do that at the edge, in the broadcast studio.
 Then you use the cloud as a distribution vehicle.